admu-sec/wsl-arch-setup/README.md

 Installation takes a few minutes.
 Once complete, Arch Linux launches automatically.

 > 💡 Arch opens as root by default — this is normal.
-A user account is created in Step 3.
+A user account is created in step 3.

 ---